Offering support in three areas

 Questions

-While I am happy to counsel anyone who needs help with anything, I specialise in three interconnected areas: supporting men to move beyond isolation and defensiveness; helping anyone struggling with screen addiction to reclaim attention and agency; and grounded support for eco-grief and eco-anxiety without minimising or pathologising it.
-These issues often share roots in disconnection — from self, from others, and from the natural world.
+• While my services offer counselling support with a broad range of issues, I support clients in three specific areas: supporting men to move beyond isolation and defensiveness; helping anyone struggling with screen addiction to reclaim attention and agency; and I provide grounded support for eco-grief and eco-anxiety.
+These issues often share roots in disconnection

-I hold a Diploma of Counselling and am a registered member of the Australian Counselling Association.
+• I hold a Diploma of Counselling and am a registered member of the Australian Counselling Association.
 My formal counselling training is complemented by a Master of Sustainability Studies from Curtin University, which informs my work with eco-grief and eco-anxiety — also emerging and evolving fields that sit at the intersection of psychology, culture, and environmental reality.

 Earlier in my career, I completed a post-baccalaureate qualification in secondary history teaching at the University of Hawaiʻi and a Bachelor of Arts in International Affairs & History from the University of Colorado Boulder.